 On one occasion an 80-year-old pensioner lay in a garden for more than an hour with a broken hip, and on Boxing Day an 89-year-old from Warsop, Nottinghamshire, waited eight hours for an ambulance after she fell at home.

-Mr Mann said EMAS needed to come back with better proposals on station closures and those in Worksop and Retford should stay.'Other options'
+Mr Mann said EMAS needed to come back with better proposals on station closures and those in Worksop and Retford should stay.

 Health Minister Ms Soubry, who is Conservative MP for Broxtowe, made clear changes should be made.